LabMarket/sikei/docs/events.md

 )
 ```

-As a result, it will produce events in the channel with default prefix `python_diator_channel`.
+As a result, it will produce events in the channel with default prefix `python_sikei_channel`.

 Example of published event: